Bartlebys/Bartleby/DataSynchronization.md

 # Up and Down Streams

 1. *UpStream* data Synchronization is performed by calling A Restful API (the collaboration server)
-2. *DownStream* data Synchronization is mediated by 'Server Sent Event' triggers that Transmit Restful **READ** operations demands, or local **DELETION** commands.
+2. *DownStream* data Synchronization is mediated by 'Server Sent Event' triggers that Transmit the operations **payloads** to the concerned members.

 *UpStream changes* are operated by the Client Supervision Loop `BartlebyDocument+Operations.swift` generally at 1Hz (total duration = 1 second + data upload + trigger index consignation.
 Operations are grouped by bunch in a FIFO sequential stack)

-*DownStream Changes* are operated by the SSE server side and refreshed at 1hz (total duration : 1 second + transmission of the trigger + loading of the data + integration)
+*DownStream Changes* are operated by the SSE server side and refreshed at 1hz (total duration : 1 second + transmission of the trigger + local integration)

 Frequency can be changed client side and server side if necessary.